Hahajima: Education

 Ogasawara Village operates the island's public elementary and junior high school, Ogasawara Village Municipal Haha-jima Elementary School and Junior High School (小笠原村立母島小中学校).
-Tokyo Metropolitan Government Board of Education operates Ogasawara High School on nearby Chichijima.
+The Tokyo Metropolitan Government Board of Education operates Ogasawara High School on nearby Chichijima.

 Ecology

 Hahajima is of considerable interest to malacologists because of its endemic land snail fauna, including the eponymous Lamprocystis hahajimana.
 Due to the widespread presence of invasive species including goats (which destroy habitat) and rodents, flatworms and the rosy wolfsnail (which eat the native snails), it was feared that many of the endemics had become extinct.

 But most if not all of the endemic land snail species seem to persist on the remote Higashizaki peninsula on the eastern coast.
 This is a quite pristine expanse of ground, scenic but very hard to reach (one has to climb Mt.
 Chibusa before descending to the peninsula).
 It consists of sheer seacliffs surrounding a plateau with Chinese fan palm (Livistona chinensis), pandanus and broadleaf (e.g. Persea kobu, a wild avocado) forest, and appears to be untouched by invasive species at present.
 It has been proposed that access to the area should be monitored, so that visitors will not inadvertently contribute to destroying this unique area.